 The Parish of St Andrew by the Wardrobe, City of London

 Church Mission Society (CMS)

-Clean for Good is due to launch in September 2016.
-If you would like to discuss
+Clean for Good would love to work with you.
+If you would a free quotation or would like to discuss

 how we might be able to help you please get in touch